Freelance Success: The First Step You Must Take

 These sites publish on a range of topics using a variety of formats.
 Demand Media Studios will give you some very narrowly defined specifications about how articles must be written and formatted.
 Stray from their guidelines and you won’t get published.
 Below are places where you can do some general blogging or content creation for actual clients, although you will need some samples of your work to get your foot in the door.

 - Fiverr.
 I love Fiverr.
 I’ve never worked through this site, but I’ve hired freelancers for various $5 gigs.
 If you do quality work you can get your feet wet here and start putting together a good portfolio.
+Update: Fiverr now has a program for featuring established freelancers to work at higher rates.
+Also, Lewis Parrott has an in-depth piece on making money on Fiverr you should check out.

 - BlogMutt.
 This service connects folks who need content with writers.
 You can work something up and submit it.
 It may get accepted.
 The last I heard, pay is $8 for a 300-350 word article.
 If you’re good and work at it you can get better and higher paying assignments.